CALCULATING DAMAGES IN WHISTLEBLOWING CLAIMS

 The tribunal can also award expenses that you have incurred in seeking new employment in the period between the unfair dismissal and the hearing.
 This can include the cost of travel to attend job interviews and networking events, subscription to an industry journal with job adverts, the cost of phone calls linked to finding work and in some circumstances training.
 For example, if you worked in an industry that is very small and the chance finding similar work within that industry is very limited, the tribunal may award the costs you incur in retraining to enter another profession.

-The tribunal recognises that when and if you do obtain new employment you will have to start afresh in building up enough service to get the right to claim unfair dismissal.
-This is called compensation for loss of statutory rights but is usually a relatively small amount of around £300.
+If you had over two years’ service at the date of dismissal the tribunal recognises that when and if you do obtain new employment you will have to start afresh in building up enough service to get the right to claim unfair dismissal.
+This is called compensation for loss of statutory rights but is usually a relatively small amount of around £300-500.